Poblacion, Muntinlupa: Katarungan Village

 On September 5, 1991, President Corazon C. Aquino issued Presidential Proclamation No. 792, which was amended by Presidential Proclamation No. 120 on December 15, 1992, to the effect that 104.22 hectares of land be developed into housing for employees of the Department of Justice and other government agencies.
 This housing project is known as the Katarungan ("Justice") Village.

+Education

+The Department of Education (DepEd) is responsible for basic education in the Philippines.
+The Commission on Higher Education (CHED) is responsible for Higher Education in the Philippines.

+Schools located in the barangay are as follows: